 FACT: Dying Your Hair Darker Makes It LOOK Healthy And Full

 Dying your hair darker isn’t a miracle and won’t automatically fix your hair troubles.
-Nothing on this planet we call earth is going to fix your hair by just applying something on top of it.
+Nothing on this planet we call earth will fix your hair by just applying something on top of it.
 Whoever can figure that out will be richer than the owner of Amazon or Mark Zuckerburg.

 Appearing Healthy Vs Actual Hair Health

-While dying your hair doesn’t fix your hair problems and make it healthy again, it can make it appear healthy.
-When you are dying your hair dark the color deposits into all of your hair strands holes and cracks, making your hair appear thick and healthy.
-Just because something appears healthy doesn’t mean it is healthy.
+While dying your hair doesn’t fix your hair problems and make it healthy again, it can appear healthy.
+This is because when you dye your hair dark, the color deposits into all the holes and cracks throughout your hair strands, thus making your hair appear thick and healthy.
+It is similar to getting a cavity filled.
+The dentist deposits hard material into the holes in your teeth, making them seem whole, but it’s just a fake product filing it, and it’s not your actual tooth material.
+So just because something seems healthy doesn’t mean it is healthy.

 MYTH: Dying Your Hair Darker At Home Is The Safest